azamsyedmohd/Task-Management-App/README.md

-# 🧡 Task Management Application 🚀
+# 🧡 Task Management Application! 🚀
 ## Overview ->
 - This project is a Task Management Application built using React and Redux for managing tasks with basic CRUD operations (Create, Read, Update, Delete).
 - The tasks can be categorized as "To-Do", "In-Progress", or "Completed", with features to edit and delete tasks.